Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 \subsection{Pilus-mediated interactions determine local colony order}

 To establish that the parameter values chosen for simulating pilus dynamics and forces correspond to measured values for \textit{N.~gonorrhoeae}, the distributions of rupture forces in our simulations are recorded.
 For adjusting the parameters governing pilus binding and rupture, simulation results are compared with measured rupture force distributions, see Fig.~\ref{RDF}(a,b).
-The rupture-force values used for Fig.~\ref{RDF}(b) corresponds to data in Ref.~\cite{welker2018molecular}, where the experimental procedures are explained in detail.
-The cell density plays an important role for a colony's viscoelastic material properties and its apparent surface tension.
-In the simulations, the number density of cells depends on the balance of the repulsive potential forces and the pilus retraction forces.
-Figure~\ref{RDF}(c) shows the mean number density as a function of the distance from the colony center.
-While the density is approximately constant inside colonies, it drops off at their perimeters.
-Increasing the cutoff distance for the pilus-based cell-cell interaction leads to denser colonies.
+The rupture-force values used for Fig.~\ref{RDF}(a) correspond to previously published data~\cite{welker2018molecular}, where the experimental procedures are explained in detail.
+To examine how the active force generation affects the mobility of cells in colonies, we next compare the simulated long-time diffusion coefficient of cells in colonies with stationary size with experimental data~\cite{cronenberg2021antibiotics}, see Fig.~\ref{RDF}(c).
+Consistent with the experimental results and previous computational work~\cite{ponisch2018pili, cronenberg2021antibiotics}, diffusive motion of cells decreases at the center of the colonies.
+These gradients in mobility are not a result of graded mechanical activity because all cells in the simulations have the same properties.
+Rather, the reduced motion inside the colonies is due to a ``caging'' of every cell by its neighbors~\cite{hennes2022caging}.
+This mutual obstruction of movement is reduced at the periphery of the colony as a result of the lower cell density.
+Treatment of the colonies with the antibiotic azithromycin reduces the T4P-T4P binding among neighboring cells.
+Accordingly, cell motility in colonies treated with azithromycin is increased, Fig.~\ref{RDF}(c,inset)~\cite{cronenberg2021antibiotics}.
+Note that the employed concentrations of azithromycin do not completely abolish T4P retraction or lead to a high cell death rate.
+In simulations, the reduced pilus interaction of azithromycin-treated cells are represented by variation of the binding constant for T4P, $k_{\rm bind}$, Fig.~\ref{RDF}(c).

 Next, the local order in simulated colonies is investigated.
-The degree of local ordering is characterized by the radial distribution function (RDF), which is the average local particle density at distance $r$ from any reference particle, normalized by the average particle density of the system \cite{younge2004model, kopera2018computing}.
+The degree of local ordering is characterized by the radial distribution function (RDF), which is the average local particle density at distance $r$ from any reference particle, normalized by the average particle density of the system~\cite{younge2004model, kopera2018computing}.
 The RDF is defined as